Ammonia borane: Synthesis

+It can also be synthesized from sodium borohydride.

 Properties and structure

 The molecule adopts a structure similar to that of ethane, with which it is isoelectronic.
 The B−N distance is 1.58(2) Å. The B−H and N−H distances are 1.15 and 0.96 Å, respectively.
 Its similarity to ethane is tenuous since ammonia borane is a solid and ethane is a gas: their melting points differing by 284 °C. This difference is consistent with the highly polar nature of ammonia borane.
-The H atoms attached to boron are hydridic and those attached to nitrogen are somewhat acidic.
+The H atoms attached to boron are hydridic (negatively charged) and those attached to nitrogen are acidic (positively charged).

 The structure of the solid indicates a close association of the NH and the BH centers.
 The closest H−H distance is 1.990 Å, which can be compared with the H−H bonding distance of 0.74 Å. This interaction is called a dihydrogen bond.
 The original crystallographic analysis of this compound reversed the assignments of B and N. The updated structure was arrived at with improved data using the technique of neutron diffraction that allowed the hydrogen atoms to be located with greater precision.